Jump toUpdate content

 How to create an Instance

 1. Click Instances in the Compute section of the side menu.
-The Instance creation wizard displays.
+The Instance dashboard displays.

-• Choose an Availability Zone, which is the geographical region where your Instance will be deployed.
+• Choose an Availability Zone, which represents the geographical region where your Instance will be deployed.

-• Choose an Instance type.
-Different Instance types have different prices, processing power, memory, storage options, and bandwidth.
-See our dedicated documentation to help choose the best Instance type for your needs.
+Instance offers vary in pricing, processing power, memory, storage, and bandwidth.
+Discover the best Instance type for your needs.

 • When multiple Block Storage volumes are linked to your Instance, the primary volume will host the OS and is essential for booting the Instance.
-However, once the Instance is created, you have the option to modify your boot volume.
+Once the Instance is created can modify your boot volume.

 • Booting from a volume that either lacks an OS or is among multiple volumes with identical operating systems can lead to inconsistent boot outcomes.

-• You can attach up to 5 IPs to an Instance, combining both IPv4 and IPv6 addresses.
+You can attach up to 5 IPs to an Instance, combining IPv4 and IPv6 addresses, which is useful for running different services or applications on the same Instance.

 • Verify the SSH keys that will give you access to your Instance.